ElijahTolton/Graderific/README.md

 Finished A5.
 Authentication and Authorization.
 This assingment I implemented login security, computing grades, protection from unauthorized user from accessing views and only allowing pdf submissions

+This project was completed throughout a semester in Web Dev I at the University of Utah.
+It allowed to get fimilar with integral parts of web development.
+Some of the technologies used in this project are
+- Python
+- Django Web framework
+- HTML5
+- CSS3
+- JavaScript
+- AWS for delpoying the site
+- NGINX as a proxy webserver to improve security and performance.
+- NameCheap for securing domain name with github student devloper package.